Skip to Content

 Brussels Sprouts

-Cold-climate gardeners usually never start out with seeds for Brussels sprouts because of how long it takes for them to mature.
+Cold-climate gardeners usually never start with seeds for Brussels sprouts because of how long it takes for them to mature.
 Plan to plant the young seedlings in the garden as soon as the weather has stabilized and the last frost has passed.
 In warm climes, Brussels sprouts are occasionally sown in the early fall for a harvest in the late winter.

 Cabbage